FuriouZz/blog/content/posts/2024-01-02/index.md

 type: post
 ```

-You may have noticed that we have added a new variable `type`.
-Simple blog needs this variable to differenciate `post` with `page`.
+You may have noticed that we have added a new property `type`.
+Simple Blog theme needs this property to differenciate `post` with `page`.
 Without it, no posts are displayed in your home page.

 Once you have refreshed your homepage, you may notice a new menu item `Archives` and your blog post.